This post is dedicated to my dentist aunt Janice, and everyone who has teeth.

 May we prosper with pearly, remineralized teeth.

-What tips are you drawn to, and are there any that have worked for you?
+Which of the tips are you drawn to, if any, and are there any that have worked for you?